neo-project/docs/docs/en-us/node/cli/cli.md

 ### show gas

-list all the unclaimed GAS in the current wallet.
+lists all the unclaimed GAS in the current wallet.

 ##### Syntax